vanessamadu/vanessamadu.github.io/_posts/2025-06-16-plant-archives.md

 I love plants!
 I have several houseplants and have inherited a few over the last few months.
 I don't know much about all of them, so I want to learn about them and see if I can take better care of them.

-Right now there are no photos here but I plan to update this to include photos, haha!
+Right now there are no photos here but I plan to update this to include photos.

 Introducing...